bfindell/euclidthegame/README.md

 Euclid The Game
 ===============

 The goal of this project is to gamify geometric challanges.
-We use the [geogebra](http://www.geogebra.org) software for this.
-This game is MIT licensed, see the LICENSE file.
+We use the [GeoGebra](http://www.geogebra.org) software for this.
+This game is MIT licensed; see the LICENSE file.

 ### Message February 2020  (from Brad Findell)
 Kasper Peulen's brilliant game has been borrowed and rehosted at https://euclid.findell.org.
-We have squashed bugs, improved the GeoGebra functionality of the apps, and made some minor edits.
+We have squashed bugs, improved the GeoGebra functionality of the apps, and made some edits.
 New levels are in development!

 Important notes:
 * Peulen's source code requires Jekyll, a simple, blog-aware, static site generator.